mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 31 - Accidental Methods on Business Objects/readme.md

 *Adding persistence, serialization, displaying, importing, exporting code to an object bloats its protocol and brings coupling.*

+> TL;DR: Don't pollute your business obejcts with accidental behavior

 # Problems

 - Readability